 Although taking to the road is an enjoyable experience, it can be an extremely dangerous practice.
 Fortunately, motorcycles have a variety of tools necessary to avoid a collision including excellent handling, clear views without obstruction, and powerful brakes and tires that grip.
 However, when other motorists are driving inattentively, or weather conditions make roads slippery, motorcycle accidents do happen.

-Even though Nevada motorcycle accidents happen less frequently than truck incidents and Las Vegas car accidents, they tend to result in death or serious injury, making it especially crucial to get a motorcycle accident attorney.
+Even though Nevada motorcycle accidents happen less frequently than truck incidents and car accidents, they tend to result in death or serious injury, making it especially crucial to get a motorcycle accident attorney.
 Nevada motorcycle incidents can be roughly classified into the following types:

 Head-On Collision